svenslaggare/StackJIT/README.md

 locals per frame is hardcoded to four (indexed 0-3).

 ###Types###
 The VM supports the given types: Array references and integers (32 bits).
-Currently, types other than int are only supported within function bodies which means that only ints can be arguments to functions and return values.
-This will be fixed in the future.
-The types are checked at code generation.
+The type names are case insensitive, but this may be changed in the future.

 ###Function calls###
 Both native and user defined functions can be called.
 The arguments are popped from